 ASP provides a declarative tool for modeling various problems typical to Knowledge Representation and Reasoning in particular and AI in general.
 The unique pairing of declarativeness and performance allows for concentrating on an actual problem, rather than a smart way of implementing it.
 The ASP approach is not only highly suitable for the practitioner solving an AI problem at hand but also for disseminating many basic AI techniques through teaching their (executable) formalization in ASP.

 Material

 - Lecture slides

-- Lecture examples (also available as inline attachment to slides)
+- Lecture examples

+- Potassco, the Potsdam Answer Set Solving Collection

+- ASP Teaching material

-- Collection on ASP
+- ASP Book

-- ASP Course at University of Potsdam in 2012 (14 lectures; Slides; Handout)

-- Potassco user's manual and overview
+- User's manual

+- Overview article

 - This file as PDF or HTML

 Resumes